tspeed90/cv/README.md

 # Tammy Speed | CV

 I am a junior Javascript/Node.js Developer and soon-to-be graduate of [Founders & Coders](https://foundersandcoders.com/).
-I am interested in Accessibility in development and improving the user experience for all.
+I am passionate about Accessibility on the web and improving the user experience for all.

 ## Skills
 | Languages   | Frameworks | Testing   | Other         |